Rajaonarison-Andry-Misandratra-Fiderana/my-hyprland-dotfile/README.md

 ### Note: All bindings can be customized in the configuration file ~/.config/hypr/hyprland.conf according to your preferences.

-### ⚠️ Don't forget to adjust the $ according to your configuration!
-Personally, I use Thunar as my file manager and Zen as my browser.
+### ⚠️ Don't forget to adjust the $ in hyprland.conf according to your configuration!
+Personally,
+I use Thunar as my file manager and Zen as my browser.

 ### If you want to customize or add modules learn more here -> https://hyprpanel.com/configuration/modules.html
 ### And if you want to learn hyprland -> https://wiki.hyprland.org/